 “It’s a healthy and beautiful building, flushed with sunlight,” says Kevin Gombotz, partner with Matson & Associates who heads up their special projects and new business development.
-“It’s been landscaped with native plants and embraces its sense of place.”
+“It’s been designed by the local landscaper with native plants and embraces its sense of place.”
 For the building, much of the mixed grade lumber of pine, hemlock and maple used in the framing and finishing were locally harvested.

 “I came from an engineering background, working in several places like Meade Willis, both a laboratory and cubicle,” continues Gombotz, who lived in a portion of the residential office space for three years before the entire building was converted exclusively to office space use.
 “This building has a powerful impact on our physical and psychological well being.
 With daylight pouring in the windows and surrounded by nature on our narrow lot, it inspires our professional collaborations and serves as a canvas for what it possible for either residential or commercial office space.”